 \subsection{Results}

-\subsubsection{Positive consent upon \emph{initial landing}, \emph{after rejection} and \emph{after revocation}}
+\subsubsection{Positive consent upon initial landing, after rejection and after revocation}

-We first analyse whether the {\tcss} returned by the {\tcfapi} can be considered as a ``baseline'' in our further comparison, that is whether such {\tcss} are valid.
+We first analyse if the {\tcss} returned by {\tcfapi} can be considered as a ``baseline'' in our comparison, i.e., whether such {\tcss} are valid.
 For this purpose, we analysed whether the {\tcfapi} returns a positive consent at three stages: Initial landing, Rejection and Revocation, as shown in Table~\ref{tab:empty-consent}.

 \emph{After Rejection and Initial landing:} Only two prior works~\cite{do_cookie_banners_respect,cschecker} analysed whether positive consent is stored or returned by APIs upon Initial landing and After Rejection.
 Compared to previous works, we found very few cases where positive consent is present after rejection in websites implementing the TCF (only 3 websites out of 150).
 In contrast, 10 websites, out of 164, store positive consent \emph{after rejection} with {\onetrustg}.